flagg2/result/readme.md

-# Typescript Backend Template Repository
+# Rust-like results for Typescript

-This is a template repository for a Typescript backend project.
-It includes a basic setup for a backend project with a few useful tools.

-## Required environment variables for github actions

-### Secrets

--  `DISCORD_WEBHOOK`
--  `DISCORD_WEBHOOK_ERROR`
+This library provides a Result type for Typescript, similar to the one in Rust.